segrelab/string-chemistry/README.md

-# string-chemistry
+# ARtificial CHemistry NEtwork Toolbox (ARCHNET)

 Tools for creating string chemistry networks and doing flux-balance analysis on them.
 All scripts have a summary of what they do in the first few lines, and I've given more detailed descriptions of a few key ones below.
-The central script is string_chem_net.py, which almost every other script directly depends on.
+The package itself is in string_chem_net.py, and everything else just uses the package in various ways.
+Nearly every script expects there to be another directory called `data` in the same directory as `scripts`, and that you're calling the script from that directory (rather than `scripts`).
+Every script should print the command-line arguments it expects if you run it without any arguments.

-## The `string_chem_net` package
+## The `ARCHNET` package
 Contains a class for generating arbitrary string chemistry networks and several functions for maniuplating them and turning them into [COBRApy models](https://cobrapy.readthedocs.io/en/latest/index.html) for FBA.

 ### Classes:

-- CreateNetwork
+- `CreateNetwork`

     Generates all possible metabolites given the constraints and generates all possible bimolecular reactions involving only those metabolites.